6 Indiana Fall Festival Events Not to Be Missed!

 Live music and entertainment is featured throughout the day.
 Also for your entertainment, a Pickleball tournament is held in the town park for everyone to enjoy.
 If you are there at the right time, your kiddos can even help to build a Wigwam from raw materials!

-Included in the festival are local craft and direct sells vendors, and even a kids zone for your kids to play at!
-Food vendors also will be on site to tantalize your taste buds.
+Included in the festival are local craft and direct sales vendors, and even a kids’ zone for your kids to play at!
+Food vendors also will be on-site to tantalize your taste buds.
 Also, make sure you don’t miss out on the tractor show!

 Crazy Mom Talk